I’ll Be Seeing You

 I don’t even know what exactly I’m waiting for, but when nobody appears I’m overwhelmed with sadness and I turn to walk away.

 A sound alerts me and I look back…it’s him.
-The young man from the photograph.
+The dark haired young man from the photograph.
 I recognize him immediately, but even stranger, he recognizes me.
 He walks slowly down the steps, a smile forming on his lips as he walks towards me.

 He puts out his hand, “You’re here.”